intel/gbs/docs/GBS.rst

 The mandatory rules for the section names are:

-- Profile section name should be started with `profile`
+- Profile section name should be started with `profile.`
-- OBS section name should started with `obs`
+- OBS section name should started with `obs.`
-- Repository section name should started with `repo`
+- Repository section name should started with `repo.`

 Common authentication info can be set in the profile level, no need to set them repeatedly in different obs and repo sections.
 If the authentication info is different for different obs or repos, it can be set by the **user** and **passwd** key in the individual section.